dvollrath/StudyGuide/ideas/fixed.md

 None of the assumptions that follow are necessary, and there are plenty of different ways we could set this up.
 Different exact models of growth will make different assumptions.
 But for the most part these are a good indicator of what is presumed.

-1. The markup of price over marginal cost is fixed at $p/c = \mu$.
-That's a stark assumption about the pricing power that firms have.
-It's the kind of thing we might get in certain cases of monopolistic competition.
-It doesn't have to be strictly true, but it's a good starting point.
+{: .assumption }
+The operating profit share is defined as $s_{\pi} = (pQ - cQ)/pQ$.
+It is the share of total revenues, $pQ$, that are earned by the firm over the variable costs of production, $cQ$.

-Using this assumption we get that
+Using this we get that

 $$
-w f = (\mu-1)cQ
+w f = s_{\pi} pQ
 $$

 is our entry condition.
-Now, to take the next step we can think about this combined term $cQ$, which is the marginal cost times the total units of output.
-In other words, this is a measure of total variable costs (the costs of production itself, excluding the fixed costs).
-We'll make the following assumption:
+Now, to take the next step we can think about this combined term $pQ$, which are the revenues of the entrant.
+We can make some assumptions about how those revenues will be determined

 {: .assumption }
-> Total variable costs $cQ$ are proportional to the scale of the economy, $L$, and inversely proportional to maginal cost, $w/A$,
+> Total revenues $pQ$ are proportional to total GDP, $PY$, and inversely proportional to the number of firms (or ideas or products) that already exist, $M$, so that
 > $$
-> cQ = \frac{wL}{A}
+> pQ = \frac{PY}{M}
 > $$

 You can think of this in a few ways.
-One, imagine that each person $L$ wants to buy one unit of the product, so $Q = L$, which might be a good assumption about something like a smartphone or a refrigerator.
-Producing that good requires hiring some labor at the rate $w$

-XXXX
+One, you can think of total spending being split across all the $M$ possible products or firms or locations that exist.
+We aren't thinking of how much different entrants vary (e.g. Coca-Cola is a lot bigger than a local lawyers office, and both have more revenues than a taco truck) but just presuming that the more varieties or types of products there are, the lower the revenues of each.
+Second, you could imagine that it is only the best or top firms that sell products (e.g. Coca-Cola) but that the price they can charge is pushed down as more ideas or products (their own or possible competitors) enter.
+Either way, the important part is that revenues are proportional to the size of the economy (if people feel richer because PY is big, they'll spend more) and inversely related to the number of firms or ideas, $M$.

+{: .assumption }
+> The level of productivity, $A$, is proportional to the number of ideas or products or firms, $M$, such that $A = \theta M$.
+This means that the *change* in productivity is $dA = \theta dM$, or productivity goes up when new ideas or products or firms enter.

+This productivity terms, $A$, is the same one we introduced in the Solow model and is the thing that allows for an increase in living standards along a BGP.
+We're saying that this $A$ is in some ways determined by the entry of new ideas or firms or products.
+Why?
+Look at the stories about why revenues are related to $M$.
+As new entrants increase $M$, they are providing more types of goods to consumers, and if consumers are splitting up their consumption across those new goods, they must find them valuable, increasing the utility they get.
+Or, the new entrants are pushing down the price for products, directly creating affordability growth without requiring more capital or labor.
+Either way, the measured productivity of the economy is going up.

-Given the assumption our entry condition is
+Given the assumptions our entry condition for new ideas, products, or firms is

 $$
-w f = (\mu-1)\frac{wL}{A},
+w f = s_{\pi} \theta \frac{PY}{A}.
 $$

-which reduces to
+We have one last thing to add to this.
+That's that $wL = s_L PY$, or that total wages are a share, $s_L$, of total GDP, which we established already in the Solow model.
+That gives us

 $$
-f = (\mu-1) \frac{L}{A}.
+w f = \frac{s_{\pi}}{s_L} \theta \frac{wL}{A}.
 $$

+What this does is allow us to cancel out the wage rate on both sides, meaning we can say that new products or firms or ideas enter the economy up to the point that

+$$
+f = \frac{s_{\pi}}{s_L} \theta \frac{L}{A}.
+$$

+If we assume that $f$ is fixed and the shares of GDP are fixed, then this says that $L$ and $A$ have to move together.
 This gives us a clue that productivity, $A$, and scale, $L$, must be linked together somehow.

 ## How fixed costs and productivity connect
 The last thing we can do is think about how that fixed cost per firm, $f$, operates.
 The most obvious choice is to assume that this number is fixed at some level $\overline{f}$, or the number of workers it takes to do all the fixed work - R&D, scouting locations, setting up supplier networks, installing accounting software, etc. - of running a firm doesn't change with the state of the economy.